TeryakiiSauce/Magnet-Mill-Game/Magnet Mill/Assets/Custom Layouts/readme.txt

 1. adjust your layout to however you want.
 2. click on "Window" >> "Layouts" >> "Save layout to file".
-3. enter a name for your layout (eg: "elias's layout") & make sure to save inside the "Custom Layouts" folder.
+3. enter a name for your layout (eg: "teryakii's layout") & make sure to save it inside the "Custom Layouts" folder.

 ======================
 To load your saved layout from file: